JeffKernsGitHub/AngularMasteryCurriculum/README.md

 2. Run the development server: `ng serve`
 3. Open your browser to `http://localhost:4200/`.

-*   Navigate to the **DI / Service Example** link to see the dependency injection concepts in action.
+*   Navigate to the **DI Scopes Demo** link to see the difference between singleton and component-scoped services in action.
 *   Navigate to the **Signals Example** link to see how signals, computed signals, and effects work together.